 HAF programme

-Enfield’s Holiday Activities and Food Programme (HAF) offers fun and free activities for children and young people during the Easter, summer and winter school holidays.
-These include sports, creative sessions, and chances to try new things.
+Enfield’s holiday activities and food (HAF) programme provides free, fun activities for children and young people during the longer spring, summer and winter school holidays.

-The programme is funded by the Department for Education (DfE) and is for children from reception to year 11 who receive benefits-related free school meals.
+The programme is funded by the Department for Education (DfE).
+It is for children from Reception to Year 11 who get benefits-related free school meals.

 The programme runs for:

-Each session lasts at least 4 hours a day, 4 days a week.
+Each session lasts at least 4 hours a day.

 HAF annual report